-The Fourth of July is one of the most enjoyable holidays each year.
-It’s a terrific day to get together with family and friends for a barbeque and to watch the fireworks.
+The Fourth of July is one of the most enjoyable holidays each year, celebrating our nation’s independence with family and friends.
+It’s a terrific day to get together for a barbecue and to watch the fireworks.
 It can be hard to imagine anything going wrong on July Fourth, besides perhaps hurting yourself with a firework or being arrested for DUI.

 In Louisiana, police take the possibility of drinking and driving very seriously and are known to set up checkpoints on July 4.
 While enjoying some beers and other drinks during the holiday celebration is a popular pastime, Independence Day has become one of the deadliest in the nation for drunk driving accidents.